The symbolism of flowers and fruit in Chinese art: Huā duǒ

 The chrysanthemum is a much loved flower in China and is often portrayed in pictures.
 It is a symbol of joy and a wish for peaceful retirement.
 It sounds similar to jū ‘to reside, to endure’ and jiǔ ‘long time’.
 The pine and chrysanthemum together emphasize the wish for a long life as in 松菊犹 sōng jú yóu cún ‘The pine tree and chrysanthemum outlast all things’.
 A picture of a chrysanthemum with nine quails symbolizes a wish for nine generations to live in peace in the home jiǔ shì tóng jū.
 The plant represents the season of autumn and so contrasts with the plum which is the flower of late winter.
 It can withstand frost and so exemplifies stoicism in the face of disappointments in life.

 There are many varieties of chrysanthemum in a great range of colors and flower shapes.
 Its importance can be judged by the fact that the ninth month in the traditional calendar is named the ‘chrysanthemum month’.
-The petals can be used to make a soothing, herbal tea and the petals are also used to flavor wine which is often drunk at the Zhong Yang or Double Ninth Festival.
-The love for chrysanthemums spread to Japan, and the Emperor of Japan's throne is known as the Chrysanthemum Throne .
+The petals can be used to make a soothing, herbal tea and the petals are used to flavor wine which is often drunk at the Zhong Yang or Double Ninth Festival.
+The love of chrysanthemums spread to Japan and there the Emperor of Japan's throne is known as the Chrysanthemum Throne .

 Cinnamon guì